Boron8/VGame/README.md

 # VGame
-My own little game im working on
+My own little game im working on for windows.